Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes: Discussion

 \section{Discussion}

-We have presented a fully probabilistic modelling framework for learning physics between low fidelity physical models.
-To correct for model bias, we have included a functional discrepancy in the model formulation.
-The physical model and the model discrepancy have been incorporated in a Gaussian process prior, and our aim is to learn the physical parameters and account for their uncertainty.
-Therefore we introduced a Bayesian Hierarchical model where the individual physical and discrepancy parameters are connected through global parameters.
-We demonstrated our approach in two case studies, a toy example from the literature and a cardiovascular model where the hemodynamical parameters are of interest.
-We simulated data from a more complex model than our modelling choice, and we show that we can learn the physical parameters of the more complex model but also reduce the posterior uncertainty compared to fitting the models independently for each individual.
+In this paper, we have developed a fully probabilistic modelling framework for learning individual physical parameters from low-fidelity models while accounting for model discrepancy and sharing knowledge between individuals.
+In the case studies, we showed that the proposed method can produce more accurate estimates of the physical parameters, reduce uncertainty significantly, and increase prediction accuracy.
+The method is scalable since the computational complexity increases linearly with the number of individuals.
+The complexity of the individual data is cubic, but the number of data for each individual is typically small.
+In cases where the individual data is large, GP methods for big data might be used (see, e.g. \cite{hensman2015mcmc, rossi2021sparse, spitieris2023bayesian}).

-The proposed modelling framework is scalable since the computational complexity increases linearly with the number of individuals and is cubic for each individual, where usually the number of individual data is typically small.
-In cases where the individual data is large, GP methods for big data can be used (see e.g. \citep{hensman2015mcmc, rossi2021sparse}).
-A known problem is the identifiability between the discrepancy and physical parameters in cases where prior information is vague.
-A remedy in this case is to express shape constraints in the discrepancy function through the derivative of the GP \citep{brynjarsdottir2014learning,riihimaki2010gaussian}.
+Digital Twin technologies have promised to transform numerous sectors of society, for example, healthcare (precision medicine), manufacturing and energy, among others \citep{DigitalTwinAdilogTrond}.
+Our method could be applied in various digital twin applications where physical models are used to gain understanding and explainability.
+The most direct application of our methodology is digital twins for improving personalized healthcare \citep{corral2020digital} by using mechanistic models that encapsulate knowledge of physiology.